 One problem with the teapot and similar analogies is that God as traditionally conceived in the West is not an isolani — to use a chess expression.
 He is not like an isolated pawn, unsupported and unsupporting.
 For if God exists, then God is the cause of the existence of every contingent being, and indeed, of every being distinct from himself.
 This is not true of lunar unicorns (lunicorns?) and celestial teapots.
 If there is a lunar unicorn, then this is just one more isolated fact about the universe.
 But if God exists, then everything is unified by this fact: everything has the ground of its being and its intelligibility in the creative activity of this one paradigmatic being.
 Such a paradigmatic being is, as Aquinas appreciated, not just another being among beings, but Being itself, not one more ens but ipsum esse subsistens.

 This is connected with the fact that one can argue from very general facts about the universe to the existence of God, but not from such facts to the existence of lunar unicorns and celestial teapots.
 Thus there are various sorts of cosmological argument that proceed a contingentia mundi to a ground of contingent beings.
 But there is no similar a posteriori argument to a celestial teapot.
-At least I am not aware of any argument from contingent beings toa celestial teapot.
+At least I am not aware of any argument from contingent beings to a celestial teapot.
+What explanatory job would such a piece of space junk do?
 There are also arguments from truth, from consciousness, from apparent design, from desire, from morality, and others besides.

 The very existence of these arguments shows two things.
 First, since they move from very general facts (the existence of contingent beings, the existence of truth) to the existence of a source of these general facts, they show that God is not a being among beings, not something in addition to what is ordinarily taken to exist.
 Second, these arguments give positive reason for believing in the existence of God.
 Are they compelling?
 No, but then no argument for any substantive philosophical conclusion is compelling.
 (If you disagree with this metaphilosophical assertion, please send me an argument for a substantive philosophical conclusion that you believe is rationally compelling.)